-Where SHARED_LIBRARY is the shared object or dll (for example libproxy.so) that you installed in step 1 under "Installing and Configuring the Netscape Enterprise Server Plug-In" on page 5-3.
-The function "load-modules" tags the shared library for loading when NES starts up.
-The values "wl_proxy" and "wl_init" identify the functions that the Netscape Enterprise Server Plug-In executes.
+Where SHARED_LIBRARY is the shared object or dll (for example libproxy.so) that you installed in step 1 under Section 5.2, "Installing and Configuring the Sun Java System Web Server Plug-In".
+The function load-modules tags the shared library for loading when Sun Java System Web Server starts up.
+The values wl_proxy and wl_init identify the functions that the Sun Java System Web Server Plug-In executes.

 To use iPlanet 6.0, add the following lines to the beginning of the magnus.conf file.
-These lines instruct NES to load the native library (the .so or .dll file) as an NES module:
+These lines instruct Sun Java System Web Server to load the native library (the .so or .dll file) as a module: